 The goals of the English program are to help students to develop the ability to read carefully and think critically, to write clear and well-supported analyses of a variety of texts, to understand various aspects of the English language, to gain a broad knowledge of writers and literary forms from a variety of periods and cultures, and to understand and practice writing as a situated and powerful form of social action.
 The five concentrations are designed to enable students to pursue their varied interests under the broad umbrella term of 'English Studies.

 Read more detailed information about the requirements for the B.A. in English in the CSUSB Bulletin.

-Please visit our Advising page for all the necessary information and advising documents and Roadmaps for the major.
+Please visit our Advising page for information about the English major, worksheets, and Roadmaps for the major.